pellertson/awesome-bqn/README.md

 If you have any libraries or projects that you'd like to be put on here, feel free to issue a pull request!
 I'm also active on the `#bqn` channel on [The APL Farm](https://discord.gg/2x6r6VgAmY) discord.
-Ping me there or send a DM (rot13 username: `guvppobaxhf`) for any questions.
+My username on there is `parker` if you want to ask me anything.

 ## IDE/Editors